romanpunia/aspromise/README.md

     /*
         Built-in implementations:
-            AsDirectPromise = thread that resolves the promise continues script execution, AsReactivePromise = thread that resolves the notifies the initiator */
+            AsDirectPromise = thread that resolves the promise continues script execution, AsReactivePromise = thread that resolves notifies the initiator */
 ```